gravtrade/gravtrade.github.io/bonus-and-rebates.md

 ---
 layout: page
-title: Bonus and Rebates
+title: Forex Bonus and Rebates
 permalink: /bonus-and-rebates/
 ---

-# Bonus and Rebates
+# Forex Bonus and Rebates - Latest Updates

 GravTrade offere you couple of **bonus and rebates** if you trade through our preferred broker and this is the highest offer that you will never get through our competitors!
 As a trader, reducing your risk is a rule number 1 but reducing your trading cost is a brilliant way!
 Normally once you opened and live trading account, most of trading broker never offer you bonus and rebates because you need to apply it manually (if they really offer you the bonus and rebates).